mobermeyer-ceres/devops-screen/README.md

 Thank you for applying to join the Ceres Engineering team!

 To serve as a springboard for discussion when we meet with you in real-time, we would you to think through/plan out an approach to a scenario that we can talk through together with you.
-Your mission: to run a simple, publicly-hosted HTTP service for geospatial map data!
+Your mission: to run a simple, publicly-hosted HTTP service for geospatial map imagery!
 We have a few details and constraints that we’d like you to be prepared to speak to:

 * Use of load balancer to handle spikes of large queries of imagery
 * Use of security groups